New AD/CVD Tariffs Threaten US Solar Industry’s Growth Prospects

 Credit: Pixabay

-The US industry faces potential setbacks with the introduction of new antidumping and countervailing duty (AD/CVD) tariffs, according to a recent analysis by Clean Energy Associates (CEA), commissioned by the American Council on (ACORE).
+The US industry faces potential setbacks with the introduction of new antidumping and countervailing duty (AD/CVD) tariffs, according to a recent analysis by Clean Energy Associates (CEA), commissioned by the American Council on Renewable Energy (ACORE).

 The report warns that these tariffs could raise costs for solar cells and modules, potentially limiting supply and hindering installations across the country.